-(175) In light of the seriousness of the circumvention practices in this case, the Commission considered that an additional measure was necessary to monitor the proportion of Indonesian-based SSCR imported into the Union.
-This monitoring system would work as follows: a declaration will be added to the mill certificate mentioned in recital 174 to state whether the location where the stainless steel to produce the SSCR was originally melted and poured, was in Indonesia or not.

-- (176) While presentation of this invoice and mill certificate is necessary for the customs authorities of the Member States to apply the exemptions, it is not the only element to be taken into account by the customs authorities.
-Indeed, even if presented with an invoice meeting all the requirements set out in Article 1 of this regulation, the customs authorities of Member States must carry out their usual checks and may, like in all other cases, require additional documents (shipping documents, etc.) for the purpose of verifying the accuracy of the particulars contained in the declaration and ensure that the subsequent application of the exemption is justified, in compliance with customs law. - (177) After disclosure, Posco VST and Posco Assan requested that the Commission include a template with the text of the declaration referred to in recital 175 in the definitive Regulation.
-Such template was included in the Annexes to this Regulation. - (178) Posco VST and Posco Assan also requested the Commission to confirm that it did not intend to prohibit imports of SSCR from the exempted companies even when made from Indonesian SSHR or slabs.
-Indeed, the exemption granted to certain companies in this investigation applies to all SSCR imported from those exempted companies, regardless of the origin of their inputs.
+- (196) The application of exemptions when the request for release for free circulation is presented to the relevant customs authority should be conditional upon presentation to the customs authorities of the Member States of a valid commercial invoice and, to minimise the risks of circumvention, especially for sales of SSCR via traders or service centres, a valid mill certificate which shall conform to the requirements set out in the Articles of this Regulation.
+If no such invoice and mill certificate are presented at the time of the request for release for free circulation is presented to the relevant customs authority, imports shall be made subject to the extended countervailing duty rate for all other companies. - (197) In light of the seriousness of the circumvention practices in this case, the Commission considered that an additional measure was necessary to monitor the proportion of Indonesian-based SSCR imported into the Union.
+This monitoring system would work as follows: a declaration will be added to the mill certificate mentioned in recital (196) to state whether the location where the stainless steel to produce the SSCR was originally melted and poured, was in Indonesia or not. - (198) While presentation of this invoice and mill certificate is necessary for the customs authorities of the Member States to apply the exemptions, it is not the only element to be taken into account by the customs authorities.
+Indeed, even if presented with an invoice meeting all the requirements set out in Article 1 of this regulation, the customs authorities of Member States must carry out their usual checks and may, like in all other cases, require additional documents (shipping documents etc.) for the purpose of verifying the accuracy of the particulars contained in the declaration and ensure that the subsequent application of the exemption is justified, in compliance with customs law. - (199) After disclosure, Posco VST and Posco Assan requested that the Commission include a template with the text of the declaration referred to in recital (197) in the definitive Regulation.
+Such template was included in the Annexes to this Regulation. - (200) Posco VST and Posco Assan also requested the Commission to confirm that it did not intend to prohibit imports of SSCR from the exempted companies even when made from Indonesian SSHR or slabs.
+As explained in recital (132) above, the exemption granted to certain companies in this investigation applies to all SSCR imported from those exempted companies, regardless of the origin of their inputs.
 If, however, the Commission were to find that following the entry into force of these measures, a substantial increase of imports into the Union of SSCR made from Indonesian inputs were to occur, the Commission will re-assess the situation in light of such developments.
-If warranted, such assessment may give rise to a review under Article 11 of the basic AD Regulation.
+If warranted, such assessment may give rise to a review under Article 19 of the basic AS Regulation.

-7. DISCLOSURE
+6. DISCLOSURE

-- (179) On 5 March 2024, the Commission disclosed to all interested parties the essential facts and considerations leading to the above conclusions and invited them to comment. - (180) The measures provided for in this Regulation are in accordance with the opinion of the Committee established by Article 15(1) of Regulation (EU) 2016/1036.
+- (201) On 5 March 2024, the Commission disclosed to all interested parties the essential facts and considerations leading to the above conclusions and invited them to comment. - (202) The measures provided for in this Regulation are in accordance with the opinion of the Committee established by Article 25(1) of Regulation (EU) 2016/1037,